daos-stack/daos/docs/admin/administration.md

 To add a new server to an existing DAOS system, one should install:

 - the relevant certificates
-- the server yaml file pointing at the access points of the running DAOS system
+- the server yaml file pointing to the access points of the running DAOS system

 Then starts the daos_server via systemd and format the new server via